hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/digital-ocean-one-click.rst

 open the Hasura console, where you can create tables, explore GraphQL APIs etc.
 Note that it might take 1 or 2 minutes for everything to start running.

+The ``Droplet IP`` is highlighted in the image below:

+.. thumbnail:: /img/graphql/core/deployment/dashboard-digital-ocean.png
+   :alt: Dashboard for digital ocean droplet

 The Hasura console will be at:

 .. code-block:: bash

    http://<your_droplet_ip>/console

-.. thumbnail:: /img/graphql/core/deployment/dashboard-digital-ocean.png
-   :alt: Dashboard for digital ocean droplet

 The GraphQL endpoint will be: